 Learn more about 9 fertilizers you have at home already!

-7. Find Free Mulch Sources
+12. Find Free Mulch Sources

 Mulch is beneficial for your garden.
 It helps to retain moisture and deter weed growth.
 Organic mulch also adds nutrients back into the soil as it decomposes.
 So, finding free mulch is a great tip for organic gardening on a budget.

 My favorite mulch choice is grass clippings.
 After my husband cuts the grass, I layer some throughout my garden beds.
 You could also use compost or dried, shredded leaves.